DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 [5, 6].
 For example, given a set of genes that are up-regulated under certain conditions, an enrichment analysis will find which GO terms are over-represented (or under-represented) using annotations for that gene set.
-This discription was taken directly from [geneontology.org](http://geneontology.org/docs/go-enrichment-analysis/) where a longer explanation is shown.
+This description was taken directly from [geneontology.org](http://geneontology.org/docs/go-enrichment-analysis/) where a longer explanation is shown.
 Using the web interface, an example query for 4 genes from the VDJ recombination pathway were queried.
 The output is shown here.
 The reference database has 20595 IDs.
-My 4 gene IDs were then tested for all known interacrtions - the number of shared GO terms.
+My 4 gene IDs were then tested for all known interactions - the number of shared GO terms.
 There were 9038 terms checked in total.
-The output table shows the GO process "V(D)J recombination" as the strongest assocciation;
+The output table shows the GO process "V(D)J recombination" as the strongest association;
 * all 4 genes shared this process
 * for 4 random genes we would expect none to share the same GO process

-The fold enrichment and strong P-value indicate a true assocciation of shared biological pathway.\
+The fold enrichment and strong P-value indicate a true association of shared biological pathway.\
 <img src="{{ site.baseurl }}{% link images/GO_enrich.png %}" width="100%">

 # Published example